mojivalipour/symbolicgpt/README.md

 - https://github.com/volpato30/PointNovo
 - https://github.com/brencej/ProGED

+# Stable Commit:
+- 8c258e3e425b9cdec79bbf5b0984d347fad2a1f7

 # TODO:
 - [x] Reproduce the results for 1-5 General Model
-- [ ] Reproduce the results for 1 Variable Model
+- [x] Reproduce the results for 1 Variable Model
-- [ ] Reproduce the results for 2 Variable Model
+- [x] Reproduce the results for 2 Variable Model
-- [ ] Reproduce the results for 3 Variable Model
+- [x] Reproduce the results for 3 Variable Model
-- [ ] Create a dataset and test our pipeline with new data
+- [X] Create a dataset and test our pipeline with new data

 # License:
 MIT